 World War 1, however, brought with it seismic changes to technology and industry.
 Cheaply produced alternatives became more widespread.
 The sash window became unfashionable.

 Over recent years our favourite has gladly made a resurgence.
 Cheaper production costs, new materials and design innovations make sash windows a viable alternative.
 As people grow tired of the PVCu windows that dominate our streets, they return to traditional windows.

-Sash windows have persevered over 500 years.
-Their design works in the modern day as it did centuries ago.
+Sash windows have persevered for over 500 years.
+Their design works in the modern-day as it did centuries ago.
 Sashes have many advantages over casements and even modern PVCu windows.